Mario Gerardo Piattini Velthuis: Biography

-In 1989, he finished his bachelor's degree in Computer Science at the Polytechnic University of Madrid, where he obtained his PhD in Computer Science in 1994.
-After working in several companies and being associate professor at the Complutense University, and at the Universidad Carlos III (UC3M) in Madrid, in 1997 he joined the university of Castilla la Mancha (UCLM).
-The same year he founded and managed Alarcos Research Group.
-Additionally, since 2002, he works as a professor of the UCLM University in the fields of Languages and Computer Systems.
+In 1989, he earned his degree in Computer Science from the Technical University of Madrid (UPM), where he later received his PhD in Computer Science in 1994.
+After working in various companies and serving as an associate professor at the Complutense University of Madrid and the Charles III University of Madrid, he joined the University of Castilla–La Mancha (UCLM) in 1997.
+That same year, he founded and directed the Alarcos Research Group.
+Since 2002, he has been a full professor of Computer Languages and Systems at UCLM.

-In 2008, he was among the fifteen best researchers in the world in the field of systems and software engineering in the independent study Top scholars, in the area of systems and software engineering (2004-2008).
+In 2008, he was listed among the top fifteen researchers worldwide in systems and software engineering in the independent study Top scholars in the field of systems and software engineering (2004-2008).